sarvesh544a/TheCapitalQuiz/README.md

 + _**Immediate Feedback:**_ After submitting an answer, you'll receive instant feedback indicating whether your answer was correct or incorrect.
 If incorrect, the correct capital will be displayed.
 + _**Scoring System:**_ Earn points for each correct answer and track your progress over time.

-### Review Mode
+### Learn and Review Mode
++ _**Complete Country List:**_ Browse through an extensive list of all 250 countries and their capitals.
+This feature is perfect for studying and familiarizing yourself with world capitals outside of the quiz context.
 + _**Bookmark Countries:**_ During the quiz, you have the option to mark any country for further review.
 This feature is useful for learning and mastering capitals that are challenging for you.
 + _**Review List:**_ Access a list of countries you have marked for review, allowing you to focus on areas where you need improvement.

-### Learn Mode
-+ _**Complete Country List:**_ Browse through an extensive list of all 250 countries and their capitals.
-This feature is perfect for studying and familiarizing yourself with world capitals outside of the quiz context.

 ## How to Use